DecodEPFL/NNs-for-OC/README.md

 # Neural Networks for Optimal Control

-This repository contains a Python exercises for the "Neural Networks for Optimal Control" course.
+This repository contains Python exercises for the "Neural Networks for Optimal Control" course.

 ## Project Setup